 The news about the soap became completely nil after the fall of the Roman Empire and with the passage to the Middle Ages, sadly known for various reasons, nevertheless the poor general hygienic conditions that led to an exponential growth of rats on which the terrible epidemic of Plague probably depended which decimated the European population.
 Soap appeared again at the end of the Middle Ages, with the development of trade and the growth of urban centers, and it is the Mediterranean area (Liguria, France and Spain) to boast the first workshops of Artisan Soap, although production still took place with the maceration of wood ash and animal fats or olive oil (we will speak later of the soap made with ash or lye).

-Unfortunately, however, to speak at this point of Soap as we know it is still a little imaginative because, precisely, due to the impurity of the alkali (ash), the result that we could imagine from this chemical process would consist of a dark tile, hard and completely foam-free.
+Unfortunately, speaking at this point of Soap as we know it would still be a bit fanciful because, precisely, due to the impurity of the alkali (ash), the result that we could imagine from this chemical process, would consist of a brick. dark, hard and completely free of foam.

 TO BE CONTINUED ...